-We work year round from a woodland office on our festival site, from a converted horse-box and treehouse.
+We work year round from at the Whirligig, our woodland office on the Rode Hall Estate, from a converted horse-box and treehouse.
 At our office we use LED festoon lighting, we have recycling facilities and our toilets are compost loos.
 We have a bicycle at the local train station for visitors to use who arrive via public transport.
 We’re working on getting the solar panels fixed on the roof of the horse-box to help provide more renewable energy.
-We spend a lot of time outdoors which we know improves our creativity health and wellbeing.
+We spend a lot of time outdoors which we know improves our creativity health and well-being.

 We aim to be a fair employer, to pay fair wages and offer good working conditions and unlimited holidays.

 We try to work with other local organisations to positive effect.
-In 2015 we offered over 200 free tickets to local charities to use either to help raise money or to distribute to the people their charity supports.
-If you are connected to a local charity or organisation who would like to know more about how to get involved then please drop us a line to firstname.lastname@example.org
+Last year we offered over 200 free tickets to local charities to use either to help raise money or to distribute to the people their charity supports.
+If you are connected to a local charity or organisation who would like to know more about how to get involved, then please drop us a line to email@example.com

 - Reducing waste where possible and aiming for 50% (or more) recycling rates by 2025.